specialunderwear/as3-callatevent/readme.rst

     callAtEvent(aMethod).using([paramToAMethod, ...])

-    // or when aMethod does not need any parameters: callAtEvent(aMethod)
+    // or when aMethod does not have any parameters: callAtEvent(aMethod)

 By default callAtEvent does not pass the event to your function or method anymore,